Susurmi/Susurmi/README.md

 **`Freetime / Hobby Developer`**

 Hi!
-I'm Alexander Surmann, i like JavaScript and tinkering around with Discord Bots.
+I'm Susurmi, i like JavaScript and tinkering around with Discord Bots.

 Currently i am working on various discord.js Projects, improving my work flow and learning about JavaScript and Programming/Coding in general.